 January is National Mentoring Month and this is my story: After 20 plus years at Verizon, I spent almost a decade working on the administrative side of mentoring at risk youth.
 After that I spent another almost decade working in Christian radio.
-Then for 1 year I returned to the field of at risk youth for, not as an administrator, but on the front lines where I had direct, day to day interaction with at risk girls of various ages, cultures, experiences and expectations.
+Then two years ago I returned to the field of at risk youth for, not as an administrator, but on the front lines where I had direct, day to day interaction with at risk girls of various ages, cultures, experiences and expectations.

 It was challenging, trying to get past their tough exteriors, the tests they put you through to see if you're for real, and the ability to know instinctively what to say, how to say it, and when to say it.
 However, what became evident to me is that when it came down to it at risk youth just want to be loved, understood and accepted.
 But because of life's circumstances, many of which they had/have no control over, how they express that is marred with the stain of their upbringing, their environment, and their lineage.

 As I worked to try and make some sort of real connection with the girls, old memories surfaced and I began to remember myself at their age (that's me in the picture) - a church girl who got into smoking, bullying, and other very risky behavior.
 Inside I was angry, hurt, disillusioned and confused because of the lifelong secret I carried of growing up in an abusive household.
 Behind all my risky behavior, I just wanted to be loved.
 To be protected.
 To be safe.
 To be understood.
 To be accepted.
 Just like the girls in the at risk program.